lgatto/TeachingMaterial/missing/README.md

 * How would you calculate the `pData` and `fData` `nNA` variables (i.e. number of missing values).

-* Two chunk of code are in an `if` statemet and executed conditionally.
+* Two chunk of code are in an `if` statement and executed conditionally.
 Can you figure out when they are executed, when not.
 If they are not, what would you need to do to get them to be executed.